stefan-m-lenz/BoltzmannMachines.jl/README.md

 `fitdbm`         | Fits a DBM model to a dataset.
 This includes pre-training, followed by the general Boltzmann Machine learning procedure for fine-tuning.
 `gibbssample!`   | Performs Gibbs sampling in a DBM or Multimodal DBM.
 `meanfield`      | Computes the mean-field inference of the hidden nodes' activations in a DBM or Multimodal DBM.
-`traindbm!`      | Trains a DBM or Multimodal DBM using the learning procedure for a general Boltzmann Machine.
+`traindbm!`      | Trains a DBM or Multimodal DBM using the learning procedure for a general Boltzmann Machine.

 ### Functions for evaluating a trained model

 Function name          | Short description
 --------------         | -----------------
 `aisimportanceweights` | Performs AIS on a BM.
+Calculates the importance weights for estimating the BM's partition function.
 `freeenergy`           | Computes the free energy of an RBM.
 `loglikelihood`        | Estimates the loglikelihood of a dataset in a BM model using AIS.
 `logpartitionfunction` | Estimates the log of the partition function of a BM.